himalayanelixir/pi-inky-phat/README.md

 ## <a name='Summary'></a>Summary

 The Inky pHAT and Inky wHAT are eink displays made by Pimoroni (<https://bit.ly/2xTrfHB>).
-I like using them to test thing when developing programs on the Raspberry Pi.
+I like using them to test things when developing programs on the Raspberry Pi.
 Though the screens are nice, the installation process is a pain, takes a long time, and isn't automated.

 ![Diagram](https://raw.githubusercontent.com/himalayanelixir/pi-inky-phat/master/docs/pi-inky-phat.jpg)
 <p align="center"><i>Raspberry Pi 3 with Inky pHAT</i></p>